revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 ---

-30. What are getters and setters in TypeScript?
+30.What are getters and setters in TypeScript?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- TypeScript supports getters/setters as a way of intercepting accesses to a member of an object.
-This gives a way of having finer-grained control over how a member is accessed on each object.
+- TypeScript supports getters/setters as a way of intercepting accesses to a member of an object.This gives a way of having finer-grained control over how a member is accessed on each object.
 ```typescript
 class Employee {